katiewimmer/wimstudy/README.md

 # WimStudy

-WimStudy is revolutionary study aid that provides creative and easily accessible tools to the user.
+WimStudy is a revolutionary study aid that provides creative and easily accessible tools to the user.
-Designed to maintain focus, set attainable goals, designate time towards specifc taks and organize various commitments.
+Designed to maintain focus, set attainable goals, designate time towards specifc taks, and organize various commitments.

 The format will seek to provide the user with a dashboard that will cater to the needs of a specifc student, their engagements, their productivity levels etc. by collecting data upon each entry.
-When opened, Wim Study will inquire as to how much time is available and which task category the user would like to tackle.
+When opened, WimStudy will inquire as to how much time is available and which task category the user would like to tackle.
 It will then recommend a timer feature and highlight a task.
 This entry can also be opted out of by the user to allow for a freestyle study approach.